AdaneNT/adanent.github.io/index.md

             </td>
             <td valign="top">

-            <p>I am a postdoctoral researcher at the Department of Information Science and Media Studies, University of Bergen, Norway.
-Before, I was a researcher in machine learning at the Department of computer science, Norwegian University of Science and Technology (NTNU) </p>
+            <p>I am a postdoctoral researcher at the Department of Information Science and Media Studies, University of Bergen, Norway. </p>

                 <p>Previously, I was a PhD candidate at <a href="https://dottorato-mds.campusnet.unito.it/do/home.pl">University of Torino</a>, working on efficient video-language representation learning.</p>
                 <hr>